What is a CBT?

 Can I still take my CBT if I don’t have my own motorcycle gear?

 Yes.
 We can loan you Helmets, jackets and gloves at no extra cost.
-However, we ask you to wear a minimum protection of thick trousers or jeans, a long sleeve top or T-shirt and riding boots or waking boots NOT steel toecaps.
+However, we ask you to wear a minimum protection of thick trousers or jeans, a long sleeve top or T-shirt and riding boots or walking boots NOT steel toecaps.
 If you do not have this minimum protection you may be turned away and a refund will not be given.

 Is all the training completed on site?